AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/run_commandline.rst

   # Likewise, producing myrun.trace instead, still in the current directory

   gnatcov run --target=powerpc-elf myprog -o myrun.trace -eargs --version
-  # Likewise, also requesting verbose output from the low level execution
+  # Likewise, also requesting version output from the low level execution
   # engine, *not* from gnatemulator if it happens to be involved.

   gnatcov run --target=powerpc-elf -o myrun.trace -eargs myprog --version